roberttkahelin8/thingmajigs/README.md

 Versions 1.2.5 of this mod and below are under the title, "Bluey's Thingamajigs".
 Consider these mods separate from each other.

+Note that these versions have been removed from the online world entirely, and no longer exist digitally (did they _ever_ exist physically?)

 Disclaimer about product:
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.